JeffHing/angular-cabinet/README.md

 ### Add the HTML

 Add the tab directives to the HTML.
+The drawer ids associated with each directive allows the elements to be moved around in any order, but still maintain the correct relationshop.
+For example, the tab triggers could be moved after the tab contents to display tabs at the bottom of the form instead.

 This example will display three tabs:

 ```html
 <div tabs>